javastraat/wledmm-matrix/README.md

-Automation - Dynamic P2 LED Matrix Display 🌟"
+Dynamic P2 LED Matrix Display 🌟"

 Transform your P2 LED matrix into a sleek, real-time dashboard—showcasing sensor data, time, and date with effortless elegance.
 Powered by WLEDMM, this automation ensures your display stays fresh, updating at your chosen interval or whenever your sensors change.